Catholic Campus Minister

 Kathy’s goals as a campus minister are to build community among students, to provide support in dealing with large and small concerns, and to help people develop deeper, more mature faith lives.
-College is a stressful experience at times, and it is important that students have a safe and welcoming place to meet others, learn about or deepen their understanding of Catholic religion and spirituality, and discern their own unique paths, regardless of their faith background (or lack thereof).
+College is a stressful experience at times, and it is important that students have a safe and welcoming place to meet others, learn about or deepen their understanding of Catholic religion and spirituality, and discern their own unique paths, regardless of their faith background or perspective.

 Kathy also believes in the importance of interfaith dialogue.
-Working side-by-side for years with people of various faiths, she maintains lasting friendships with many of her former colleagues.
+She has spent her whole working life side by side with people of various faiths.
 She was a member of the Jewish-Christian Interfaith Partnership of New Hampshire until it disbanded.
 Not only is she a Catholic, but she is also a member of a Jewish family through her husband.
 And though she is a lifelong citizen of Red Sox Nation, some of her oldest friends happen to be Yankees fans.

 In her spare time, Kathy enjoys reading, hiking, snowshoeing, travel, and attending sporting events, concerts, and musicals featuring PSU students.